 Advantages of Micro Apartments

-- Eliminates need for a roommate and the conflicts that can come along with living with other people
+- Eliminates the need for a roommate and the conflicts that can come along with living with other people.

 - Some communities offer common areas to encourage socialization among neighbors, including community kitchens, café areas, and a library.
 These features may make it easier to get to know your neighbors than in a traditional apartment building.

 - Small space may encourage individuals to be more active and socially involved to avoid claustrophobia.

 - With limited space, renters are unlikely to accumulate too much stuff.

 - May feel claustrophobic in a small space.

 Where Are Micro Apartments Located in Washington, D.C.?

 - 90-91 Blagden Alley, 9th and M Sts.
 NW Washington, D.C. – 132 micro-units